 To determine the wattage, you take the voltage times the amperage.
 Check the tags on all of your appliances for the required amperage rating.
 Add all of the lighting load by adding the total wattage of the light bulbs in your home.
 Look at the light bulbs and read the wattage that is printed on them.

 Your home will likely also have 240-volt appliances like water heaters, air conditioners, electric dryers and electric ranges.
-These too will have an amperage rating label and the wattage can be calculated.
+These will have an amperage rating label and the wattage can be calculated.
 The voltage, 240 volts, times the amperage, say 30 amps, will equal the wattage requirements.

-With a large enough main circuit breaker panel, you can add sub-panels in your garage or out buildings as well.
-I have one in my shed.
-That makes resetting a tripped circuit breaker a breeze, instead of having to go into the house to reset it.
-My rule of thumb is to always have more outlets and service space available for adding circuits and electrical loads.
-Who knows what may be the next electrical load that you may add in the future?
+With a large enough main circuit breaker panel, you can add sub-panels to your garage or outbuildings as well.
+A good rule of thumb is to always have more outlets and service space available for adding circuits and electrical loads.
+Who knows what might be the next electrical load that you will add in the future?
 If there is anything in your home that needs to be over-sized, it's your electrical service.
 Over the years you will grow into it.